Home > Photography > Aligning Multiple Exposures in Hugin

 It is only a small logical step to use a modified version of this process to create a multispectral panorama, but the amount of work required is often far greater, and in my experience the results are only rarely worth it (although there are some notable exceptions).
 Assuming you captured the requisite exposures, the above processes can be modified in this way:

-- When optimizing the control points of a multispectral panorama, you must lower your expectations.
-You will rarely obtain values lower than 3-5, and virtually never see many that are below 1.
+4. When optimizing the control points of a multispectral panorama, you must lower your expectations.
+I rarely obtain values lower than 3-5, and virtually never see many that are below 1.
 This does mean that the alignment will not be as good, but it is essentially unavoidable for multispectral panoramas.

-- A rectilinear projection will not work for anything beyond a 2-shot-wide panorama, so you'll need to pick one of the other options (I typically select Equirectangular).
+5. A rectilinear projection will not work well for anything beyond a 2-shot-wide panorama, so you'll need to pick one of the other options (I typically select Equirectangular).

 "Cross-Stitching" Multispectral Exposures